 While at the beach, White and Tugwell made a few necklaces, which featured natural elements like shells and wooden beads strung on twine.

-From there, two moms told Shop TODAY that "the ball started rolling fast" for their fledgling business.
+From there, two moms tell TODAY.com that "the ball started rolling fast" for their fledgling business.

 The demand was bigger than the rate at which the pair could make the necklaces.

-"We were two mothers (with) five kids between us who were designing and creating while our husbands watched the kids and our mom did coffee runs," White said.
+"We were two mothers (with) five kids between us who were designing and creating while our husbands watched the kids and our mom did coffee runs," White says.

 But the pair made it work.

-"We are now carried in over 250 stores and have seen Twine & Twig make it on some famous necks," founder Elizabeth White told Shop TODAY.
+"We are now carried in over 250 stores and have seen Twine & Twig make it on some famous necks," founder Elizabeth White tells TODAY.com.

 Since 2013, White and Tugwell have grown the brand to include wholesale accounts, an e-commerce website and a studio in Charlotte, North Carolina run by an all-female team.